Therapy Dog Commercial Services

 - Formalize your existing program to ensure effective risk management policies,

-- Develop marketing and recruiting strategies to significantly increase the number of qualified handlers in order to meet the needs of your organization,
+- Develop marketing and recruiting strategies to significantly increase the number of qualified handlers to meet the needs of your organization,

 - Identify and secure funding to pay for additional costs associated with expanding your program.

-- Develop a survey to determine management’s level of interest and support for a new program, or to expand an existing one.
+- Develop a survey to determine management’s level of interest and support for a new program or expand an existing one.

 - Support the implementation of the Plan under management’s leadership,

 - In partnership with Development and other stakeholders, design and implement fundraising strategies.